-Preparation: 90-120 mins. | Cooking: 10 mins.
+Preparation: 90-120 mins.
+Cooking: 10 mins.
+Surface: Ceramic Pizza Stone

-- 1 Mix water, olive oil, sugar and yeast in the mixing bowl of a stand mixer.
-Let sit for 10-15 minutes until bubbling occurs. - 2 Stir in flour and salt and mix with the dough hook attachment for about 5-6 minutes.
+1 Mix water, olive oil, sugar and yeast in the mixing bowl of a stand mixer.
+Let sit for 10-15 minutes until bubbling occurs.

+2 Stir in flour and salt and mix with the dough hook attachment for about 5-6 minutes.
 Transfer the dough ball into an oiled bowl and roll the dough ball to coat.
-Cover the bowl with plastic wrap and let sit in a warm place for 60-90 minutes until the dough has doubled in size. - 3 Meanwhile, light and preheat your Kamado Joe grill to 500°F (260°C) with the heat deflector in place and a pizza stone on the cooking rack. - 4 After the dough has risen, divide it into two equal parts.
+Cover the bowl with plastic wrap and let sit in a warm place for 60-90 minutes until the dough has doubled in size.

+3 Meanwhile, light and preheat your Kamado Joe grill to 500°F (260°C) with the heat deflectors and pizza stone in the highest position on the Divide & Conquer® flexible cooking system rack.

+4 After the dough has risen, divide it into two equal parts.
 Roll each ball into a large, thin circle on a well-floured surface.
 Sprinkle cornmeal on the pizza peel and transfer the dough to the peel.
 Poke the dough all over with a fork to prevent bubbling.
 Brush dough with olive oil before evenly spreading a thin layer of pizza sauce.
-Add any additional pizza toppings you like. - 5 Transfer pizza to the pizza stone in your Kamado Joe grill.
+Add any additional pizza toppings you like.

+5 Transfer pizza to the pizza stone in your Kamado Joe grill.
 Close the dome and cook for 7-10 minutes.
 Be sure to burp the grill before opening the dome fully at these temperatures.
 Remove the pizza with a pizza peel and let cool before slicing.